SteelCompendium/data-md-dse/Bestiary/Monsters/Orcs/Statblocks/Orc Garotter.md

 reason: 0
 intuition: 1
 presence: -1
-traits:
+features:
-  - name: Relentless
+  - type: feature
-    effects:
-      - effect: If the garroter is reduced to 0 Stamina, they can make a free strike before dying.
-If the target of the free strike is reduced to 0 Stamina, the garroter is reduced to 1 Stamina instead.
-abilities:
+    feature_type: ability
-  - name: Dagger Feint
+    name: Dagger Feint
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 6 damage; the garroter can shift 1 square
+        tier1: 6 damage; the garroter can shift 1 square
-        t2: 9 damage; the garroter shifts up to 2 squares
+        tier2: 9 damage; the garroter shifts up to 2 squares
-        t3: 12 damage; the garroter shifts up to 3 squares
+        tier3: 12 damage; the garroter shifts up to 3 squares
+      - name: Effect
-      - effect: If this ability gains an edge or has a double edge, it deals an extra 4 damage.
+        effect: If this ability gains an edge or has a double edge, it deals an extra 4 damage.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Strangle
+    name: Strangle
     icon: 🗡
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature
     effects:
       - roll: Power Roll + 2
-        t1: 6 damage
+        tier1: 6 damage
-        t2: 9 damage; I < 1 dazed (save ends)
+        tier2: 9 damage; I < 1 dazed (save ends)
-        t3: 12 damage; grabbed; I < 2 dazed (save ends)
+        tier3: 12 damage; grabbed; I < 2 dazed (save ends)
+      - name: Effect
-      - effect: While grabbed this way, a target can't communicate or use magic abilities.
+        effect: While grabbed this way, a target can't communicate or use magic abilities.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Chroma Cloak
+    name: Chroma Cloak
     icon: 👤
     cost: 1 Malice
     keywords:
       - "-"
-    type: Maneuver
+    usage: Maneuver
     distance: Melee 1
     target: One creature
     effects:
       - effect: The garroter turns invisible until the end of their turn.
 This invisibility ends early if they take damage or use an ability.
+  - type: feature
+    feature_type: trait
+    name: Relentless
+    icon: ⭐️
+    effects:
+      - effect: If the garroter is reduced to 0 Stamina, they can make a free strike before dying.
+If the target of the free strike is reduced to 0 Stamina, the garroter is reduced to 1 Stamina instead.
 ~~~